WillYuen72/Ceevo-Stag/meta/documents/user_guide_en.md

 ## Opening a account

-You need to [become a client](http://masterpayment-testshop.com/plenty_register/?en=1) before you can set up the payment method in plentymarkets.
+You need to [become a client](http://Will-testshop.com/plenty_register/?en=1) before you can set up the payment method in plentymarkets.
 You will then receive information and access data, which you will need for setting up the function in plentymarkets.

 ## Setting up in plentymarkets

-Before using the full functionality of the plugin, you first have to connect your Masterpayment account with your plentymarkets system.
+Before using the full functionality of the plugin, you first have to connect your Will account with your plentymarkets system.

-##### Adding a Masterpayment account:
+##### Adding a Will account:
-1. Go to **Plugins&nbsp;» Masterpayment&nbsp;» Configuration**.
+1. Go to **Plugins&nbsp;» Will&nbsp;» Configuration**.
 2. Enter your credentials and select Mode TEST or LIVE.
 For TEST all credentials are already filled in.
 3. Switch to the tab of each paymethod you what to use and enter description, channel id and activate the paymethod.
 4. Click on **Save**.
 5. For error messages link the containers as described below
 6. Done

-##### Activate Masterpayment Classes:
+##### Activate Will Classes:
 1. Click on System in Top Navi
 2. Click on CRM in Left Navi
 3. Click on Classes in Left Navi
 4. Click on small + Top Left
-5. Select all Classes with Mapa or Masterpayment under Permitted payment methods.
+5. Select all Classes with Mapa or Will under Permitted payment methods.
 6. Click on save button.

 ## Linking template containers